Roseinfire/HtmlS/README.md

 ![HtmlScript](https://raw.githubusercontent.com/Roseinfire/HtmlScript/main/Icon(500x500).png)
-# Introdution
+# Introduction
-`HTML` is technology used everywhere in the web. <br>
+`HTML` is technology used everywhere on the web. <br>
-However, it was writen more then thirty years ago. <br>
+However, it was written more than thirty years ago. <br>
-In spite of updates, html too old to be comfortable. <br>
+In spite of updates, html is too old to be comfortable. <br>
-HtmlScript is decoration language above Html. <br>
+HtmlScript is the decoration language above Html. <br>
-Writen to be `more` `flexible` and more `comfortable`
+Written to be `more` `flexible` and more `comfortable`

 ## Needed knowledge
 * CSS 3.0